renovatebot/github-action/README.md

 ### `renovate-image`

-The Renovate docker image name to use.
+The Renovate Docker image name to use.
-If omited or `renovate-image === ''` the action will use the `ghcr.io/renovatebot/renovate` docker image name otherwise.
+If omited or `renovate-image === ''` the action will use the `ghcr.io/renovatebot/renovate` Docker image name otherwise.
-If a docker image name is defined, the action will use that name to pull the image.
+If a Docker image name is defined, the action will use that name to pull the image.

 This sample will use `myproxyhub.domain.com/renovate/renovate:slim` image.